Code-Institute-Submissions/LuciusVH-encheres-exclusives_N/static/docs/features.md

   - **Profile data update**

     When updating their profile data, all data is prepopulated except the password.
 If they leave the field blank, the password remain unchanged, if they fill up the password field (with a correct input, matching the instructions) then it is updated.
 This feature is to avoid the user having to retype their password anytime they want to change something else.

+  - **Profile deletion**

+    A user can delete their profile, using the *Delete* link on the <u>Profile page</u>.
+This will prompt up a confirmation alert, informing them that they are about to delete their profile, which includes their potential bid(s) & lot(s).
+If they choose to proceed, before to actually delete their entry from the `users` collection, the function will indeed suppress their items from the `lots` collection, and run through the same collection to proceed eventual changes in the bids order.

+    If the user holds the current highest bid, this bid is then deleted and the function pulls up the previous bidder's details instead from the `previous_bidds_details` array.

   - **Newsletter subscription**